weblate/tuner/doc/DEVELOP.md

 sudo apt install libgtk-3-dev libgee-0.8-dev libgstreamer1.0-dev libgstreamer-plugins-bad1.0-dev libsoup-3.0-dev libjson-glib-dev
 ```

+[libgee](https://gitlab.gnome.org/GNOME/libgee/-/releases) is built as a module during the build.

 ## Tuner Development Lifecycle

 Hosted on Github, the _main_ branch reflects captured the current release and tags.
 The _development_ branch is the destination for in progress code, translations and where releases are staged.
 Fork the project and develop on your forks' _development_ branch.
 All _Pull Requests_ should be made against the _development_ branch.